-- 1. Holding tank construction shall be consistent with CPC section H 501.0, with the following exceptions: - Baffles are not required a. - Only one access port is required b. - Tanks shall be traffic-rated IAPMO approved c. - 2.
+- 1. Holding tank construction shall be consistent with CPC section H 501.0, with the following exceptions: - a.
+Baffles are not required - b.
+Only one access port is required - c.
+Tanks shall be traffic-rated IAPMO approved - 2.
 All piping, including but not limited to materials, cleanouts, and venting, shall be consistent with CPC sections 715.0 through 720.0, inclusive. - 3.
 The minimum setbacks for holding tanks shall be as follows:

+Streams and Watercourses 50 feet

+Wells 50 feet

+Groundwater 5 feet

+Structures 5 feet

-Streams and Watercourses Wells Groundwater Structures Property Line On-Site Domestic Water Line 50 feet 50 feet 5 feet 5 feet 5 feet On-Site Domestic Water Line Public Water Main 10 feet
+Property Line 5 feet

+On-Site Domestic Water Line 5 feet

+Public Water Main 10 feet

 - 4. Minimum holding tank capacity shall be not less than three times the anticipated daily loading to the holding tank and in no case shall be less than 1,000 gallons. - 5.
 An alarm system constructed of durable, corrosion-resistant material shall be installed on each holding tank.
 This alarm shall give a conspicuous audio and visual indication whenever the tank becomes two-thirds full. - 6.
 The liquid waste loading area shall consist of an impermeable, easily cleanable area designed and constructed in a manner which prevents the formation of insanitary conditions.
-A 3/4 inch water hose connection shall be installed at the liquid waste loading area to allow connection of a hose for area washdown following holding tank pumping.
+A 3⁄4 inch water hose connection shall be installed at the liquid waste loading area to allow connection of a hose for area washdown following holding tank pumping.
 An approved backflow prevention assembly shall be installed in the water service line to the hose connection.
 Provisions shall be made to store the washdown hose off the ground.
-A warning sign shall be posted at the water hose connection reading: DANGER -UNSAFE WATER.
+A warning sign shall be posted at the water hose connection reading: DANGER UNSAFE WATER.

-- Holding tanks shall be pumped by a licensed pumper as needed.
+- 7. Holding tanks shall be pumped by a licensed pumper as needed.
 Quarterly reports of holding tank pumping shall be submitted to the Ventura County Environmental Health Division by March 30, June 30, September 30, and December 31 of each year. - 8.
 Offer to grant an easement to County Service Area 32 is required.
 A contractual maintenance agreement with a public utility may also be required.